How To Make Whiskey Taste Better: Enhance Your Sip

 Whiskey lovers have different opinions on ice.
 It’s all about what you like best.
 Try different ways to find your favorite way to enjoy it.

-Use filtered water for ice to avoid bad tastes.
+Use filtered water for ice to avoid bad taste.
 Remember, there’s no wrong way to enjoy whiskey.
 Whether you like it neat or on the rocks, it’s all about enjoying it.

 Whiskey infusions are a fun way to make whiskey taste better.
 This trend lets fans create unique flavors.
 You add fruits, spices, or herbs to whiskey and let it sit for a while.